 If you are unable to attend one of our official tours but would like to visit our campus, please feel free to use the information below to take a self-guided tour.
-You can reference the stop numbers on our Self-Guided Tour Map
+You can reference the stop numbers on our Self-Guided Tour Map.
+You can also download the Vanderbilt Campus Tour app for iPhone or Android.

 Estimated Tour Time: 1 hour and 30 minutes